stephw-tib/pid4nfdi-training/docs/source/ark.rst

   * About the `N2T (meta) resolver service <https://legacy-n2t.n2t.net/e/about.html>`_
   * A quick summary is provided by John Kunze and Donny Winston in “Getting started with ARK (Archival Resource Key) Persistent Identifiers” (2024): https://www.youtube.com/watch?v=-RkMGFCGRic

-.. dummy update to trigger Read the Docs rebuild